bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-08-19-newsletter.md

 [Hardware Wallet Interface (HWI)][hwi], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #19658][] Allow RPC to fetch all addrman records and add records to addrman FIXME:dongcarl
+- [Bitcoin Core #19658][] modifies the `getnodeaddresses` RPC to allow returning all known addresses when `0` is specified as the number of addresses to retrieve.
+  Previously, there was a limit on the maximum number of addresses returned, mostly due to an internal implementation quirk.

 - [Bitcoin Core #18654][] adds a new `psbtbumpfee` RPC that takes the txid of a transaction currently in the local node's mempool and